- Accessibility Requirements (overall) - 508 compliance requirements

 California Community College Technology Center Presents:

-A hands-on training on how to create accessible documents in Word and properly export to Adobe Acrobat Pro.
+A hands-on training course on how to create accessible documents in Word and properly export to Adobe Acrobat Pro.
 Course will also cover how to test for accessibility and how to manually verify that heading structure is correct.
 Accessibility Best Practices will be discussed.
-Participants that require additional help can stay after the end of course for additional instruction.